material-motion/material-motion/specifications/interactions/transitions/Transition.md

   private let scheduler: Scheduler
 ```

-The scheduler's plan APIs should be exposed through the Transition object.
+The scheduler's plan APIs should be exposed through the Transition object so as not to provide direct access to the scheduler.

 **Initial direction API**: Provide a read-only value of the transition's initial direction.